fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Increasing Gradient defines a controller for scaling out based on Gradient Controller.
+Increasing Gradient defines a controller for scaling out based on _Gradient Controller_.

 <dl>
 <dt>in_ports</dt>